 Install Water-Saving Showerheads, Shower Timers, and Low-Flow Faucet Aerators

 Inexpensive water-saving low-flow showerheads or restrictors are easy for the homeowner to install.
 Long showers can use five to ten gallons every unneeded minute.
 “Low-flow” means it uses less than 2.5 gallons per minute.
-You can easily install a ShowerStart, or add a ShowerStart converter to existing showerheads, which automatically pauses a running shower once it gets warm.
+You can easily install a ShowerStart, which automatically pauses a running shower once it gets warm.

 Take Shorter Showers

 One way to cut down on water use is to turn off the shower after soaping up, then turn it back on to rinse.
 A four-minute shower uses approximately 20 to 40 gallons of water.
-You can also install a simple shower timer, available from Eartheasy or your local water utility.
+You can also install a simple shower timer, available from your local water utility or hardware store.

 Faucets and Sinks